SharkOverBite/joholl.github.io/_posts/2019-10-09-Tools-Tutorial.md

 // TODO

 The TPM's memory is quite constraint.
-To be able to export keys to the computers file system securely i.e. as an encrypted *key context*, we need the Access Broker and Resource Manager (ABRM).
-There are two notable
-implementations:
+To work around this, in most cases the TPM will not store the keys in its own memory, but instead return encrypted blobs of the keys when they are created, these blobs are called *key context*.
+Whenever we need to use such a key, we can send this *key context* blob the TPM, specifying the Parent Key which was used, and have the TPM internally decrypt it and load into memory for transient use.
+We can of course also request for certain keys to be stored in nvram, as shown above.

+To eliminate the need to manually load these context objects every time, we can use a  "Broker and Resource Manager" (ABRM).
+They are in charge of loading these contexts on demand, transperantly, so from the application's point-of-view, all the keys are always available to the TPM.
+There are two notable ABRM implementations:

  * The in-linux-kernel resource manager which is part of the [TPM device driver].
 Typically, the driver provides a character device `/dev/tpmrm0`.